-Output 7.2.3 Additional Runs to Resolve Ambiguities The FACTEX Procedure from the original design is broken: in this new set of runs, these four interactions are aliased with main effects and with other two-factor interactions, but they are unaliased with each other.
-Therefore, when these four runs are added to the original 16 runs, the main effects of the eight factors plus the four two-factor interactions that were originally aliased with each other can all be estimated with the 20 runs.
+In this new set of runs, these four interactions are aliased with main effects and with other two-factor interactions, but they are unaliased with each other.
+Therefore, when these four runs are added to the original 16 runs, the main effects of the eight factors plus the four 2-factor interactions that were originally aliased with each other can all be estimated with the 20 runs.